Recertification & Continuing Education Requirements

 Step 2 - Track CEUs

-Members can login to the NACA Member Portal and enter their CEUs.
+Members must login to the NACA Member Portal and upload their CEUS before your certification expiration.

 Step 3 - Submit Application

-Complete a recertification application and submit proof of CEUs before certification expiration.
-Pay recertification fee with your application: $50 for active members & $75 for non-members.
+Complete your recertification application and upload your CEUs before certification expiration.
+Pay recertification fee with your application: $30

 For Non-Members